vlang/v/doc/docs.md

 ### Variable number of arguments
 V supports functions that receive an arbitrary, variable amounts of arguments, denoted with the `...` prefix.
-Below, `a ...int` refers to an arbitrary amount of parameters that will be collected into `a`.
+Below, `a ...int` refers to an arbitrary amount of parameters that will be collected into an array named `a`.

 ```v
 fn sum(a ...int) int {